stm605/control-repo/README.md

 ###Install PE

-1. Download the latest version of the PE installer for your platform and copy it to your master
+1. Download the latest version of the PE installer for your platform
  - https://puppetlabs.com/download-puppet-enterprise
+2. SSH into your puppet master and copy the installer tarball into `/tmp`
 2. Expand the tarball and `cd` into the directory
 3. Run `puppet-enterprise-installer` to install